teresa-morla/teresa-morla.github.io/_publications/2021-11-27-the-mondragon-case.md

 collection: publications
 permalink: /publication/2021-11-27-the-mondragon-case
 date: 2021-11-27
-venue: 'International Journal of Qualitative Methods'
+venue: 'International Journal of Qualitative Methods, 20'
 paperurl: 'https://doi.org/10.1177/16094069211058614'
 citation: 'Morlà-Folch, Aubert, A., Burgués de Freitas, A., & Hernández-Lara, A.B.
 (2021).
-The Mondragon Case: Companies Addressing Social Impact and Dialogic Methodologies.
-International Journal of Qualitative Methods, 20, 1–9 https://doi.org/10.1177/16094069211058614'
+The Mondragon Case: Companies Addressing Social Impact and Dialogic Methodologies.'
+pages: '1-9'
 excerpt: 'Mondragon Cooperative (MC) is one of the most outstanding examples of worker cooperatives in history.
 It has maintained its cooperative values along its trajectory, being competitive in the international market since 1956, under the motto: ‘Humanity at work’.
 Recently, scientific research has focused on impact, which has led to the emergence of the Successful Cooperative Actions (SCAs)'
 category: 'paper'
 jcr: 'Q1'